yugabyte/yugabyte-db/docs/content/preview/api/ysql/user-defined-subprograms-and-anon-blocks/language-plpgsql-subprograms/plpgsql-syntax-and-semantics/executable-section/basic-statements/get-diagnostics.md

 The _get diagnostics_ syntax specifies three separate run-time facts—all or some of which can, optionally, be read at once:

-- _pg_context_: the subprogram call stack from the top-level server call through the execution of the _get diagnostics_ statement itself
+- _pg_context_: This reports the subprogram call stack from the top-level server call through the execution of the _get diagnostics_ statement itself.
-- _row_count_: the number of rows processed by the most recent SQL DML statement invoked by the subprogram or _do_ statement from whose code _get diagnostics_ is invoked.
+- _row_count_: This reports the number of rows processed by the most recent SQL DML statement invoked by the subprogram or _do_ statement from whose code _get diagnostics_ is invoked.
 (DML statements invoked from code that the present subprogram or _do_ statement might invoke are not considered.)
-- _result_oid_: useful only after an _insert_ statement, (nominally) the OID of the most-recently inserted row.
+- _result_oid_: This is useful only after an _insert_ statement, (nominally) the OID of the most-recently inserted row.

 {{< note title="The returned value for 'result_oid' is always zero." >}}
 The syntax is accepted; but the returned value for the _result_oid_ item is always zero.
 The PostgreSQL documentation says that you get a non-zero result only when the _create table_ statement for target table for the insert uses the _with oids_ clause.
 But YSQL does not support this.
 (The attempt causes the _0A000_ error: _"OIDs are not supported for user tables."_)